OmkarShingte/Flutter-Demo-Project/README.md

-# first
+# Flutter Demo Projects

-A new Flutter project.
+A new Flutter project with different components used to understand basics concepts.
+This includes -
+1. Splash screen
+2. Api call
+3. Integration of api with ui
+4. Navigating through different screens

 ## Getting Started